Sweden doubles waste fee for nuclear power plant operators

 * OPEC inclined to extend cuts; wants non-OPEC participation (New throughout, updates prices and market activity, adds EIA inventory report data)

-Sweden's state-owned utility Vattenfall [VATN.UL] operates Forsmark and Ringhals power plants, and Germany's E.ON operates Oskarshamn plant.
-Finnish utility Fortum, which operates Loviisa power plant, also has stakes in Forsmark and Oskarshamn.
+Sweden's state-owned utility Vattenfall operates Forsmark and Ringhals power plants, and Germany's E.ON operates Oskarshamn plant.
+Finnish utility Fortum , which operates Loviisa power plant, also has stakes in Forsmark and Oskarshamn.

 The nuclear industry will have to pay 0.04 Swedish crowns per kilowatt-hour from 2015-2017, up from 0.022 crowns today, the government decided.
 In 2013 the fees to the waste fund, a government authority, amounted to 2.5 billion Swedish crowns ($324.41 million).